Varaha: Other legends and textual references

 Varaha also appears in the Shakta (Goddess-oriented) narrative in the final episode of the Devi Mahatmya text embedded in the Markendeya Purana.
-Vishnu as Varaha creates his shakti Varahi (along with other deities, together called the eight matrika goddesses) to aid the Great Goddess to fight the demon Raktabija.
+Vishnu as Varaha creates his shakti Varahi (along with other deities, together called the eight matrika goddesses) to aid the Great Goddess to fight the demon Raktabija and they kill him.

-The scripture Varaha Purana is believed to be narrated by Vishnu to Bhudevi, as Varaha.
+The scripture Varaha Purana is believed to be narrated by Vishnu to Bhumi, as Varaha.
 The Purana is devoted more to the "myths and genealogies" connected to the worship of Vishnu.
 Though Varaha is praised numerous times as the saviour of the earth from the waters, the detailed legend is not given in the Purana.
-The earth praises Varaha-Vishnu who rescued her numerous times in various avatars and sees the complete universe in his mouth, when Varaha laughs.
+Bhumi praises Vishnu as Varaha who rescued her numerous times in various avatars and sees the complete universe in his mouth, when Varaha laughs.
 The Varaha Upanishad, a minor Upanishad, is narrated as a sermon from Varaha to the sage Ribhu.

-The Agni Purana, Brahma Purana, the Markendeya Purana and the Vishnu Purana say that Vishnu resides as Varaha in Ketumala-varsha, one of the regions outside the mountains surrounding Mount Meru.
-The Bhagavata Purana says that Vishnu dwells as Varaha with the earth goddess in the Northern Kuru varsha.
+The Agni Purana, Brahma Purana, the Markendeya Purana, the Vishnu Purana say that Vishnu resides as Varaha in Ketumala-varsha, one of the regions outside the mountains surrounding Mount Meru.
+The Bhagavata Purana says that Vishnu dwells as Varaha with Bhumi in the Uttara Kuru-varsha.
 The Vayu Purana describes an island called Varaha-dvipa near Jambudvipa, where only Vishnu as Varaha is worshipped.

 Iconography

-Like Vishnu's first two avatars – Matsya (fish) and Kurma (turtle) – the third avatar Varaha is depicted either in zoomorphic form as an animal (a wild boar), or anthropomorphically.
+Like Vishnu's first two avatars – Matsya (fish) and Kurma (turtle) – the third avatar Varaha is depicted either zoomorphically as a wild boar or anthropomorphically as a boar-headed man.
 The main difference in the anthropomorphic form portrayal is that the first two avatars are depicted with a torso of a man and the bottom half as animal, while Varaha has an animal (boar) head and a human body.
 The portrayal of the anthropomorphic Varaha is similar to the fourth avatar Narasimha (portrayed as a lion-headed man), who is the first avatar of Vishnu that is not completely animal.